 Our rigorous Footprints Course curriculum was created by Paul Bergner, Medical Herbalist and Clinical Nutritionist, founder of the North American Institute of Medical Herbalism (NAIMH).
 Paul has almost 50 years of experience studying and practicing naturopathy, medical herbalism, clinical nutrition, traditional Chinese medicine, Ayurvedic medicine, flower essences, yoga therapy, and bodywork, including undergraduate studies in pre-medicine and psychology, and 50 semester hours of doctoral level medical studies at National College of Naturopathic Medicine.
 The course curriculum and supporting herbal literature provided by Paul is well researched, thorough, and draw from years of practical experience.
 Heather Luna, Clinical Herbalist and Clinical Nutritionist, has been a student and colleague of Paul Bergner's for over 20 years and brings her own personal herbal experience to the foundation created by Paul.
 Heather Luna has the experience and knowledge of a seasoned herbal instructor that brings this course to life.
 Classes are thoughtful, engaging, and exciting as you explore plant medicines and their applications.
 This course has everything you need to set you firmly on the path of the herbalist.

-The Footprints Program has 4 main components to the curriculum.
-These are the three Courses that make up the Foundations program at NAIMH and the Traditional Herbalism skillset:
+The Footprints Program has 4 main components to the curriculum: the 3 Courses of the original Foundations program at NAIMH plus the ACORN School's Traditional Herbalism skill set.